|

 If you want to reduce the chance of becoming a victim of Moroccan scams, I would suggest trying to speak the love language of Moroccans.
 What is that you might ask?
 Well, in my opinion, it’s showing respect and bringing good energy to conversations and interactions.

 Respect is really important in Moroccan culture and I don’t mean this in a stuffy, formal way.
 It’s more about taking the time to greet someone and asking how they are, before launching into discussions about prices or services.
-It’s something we often rush or omit in Western cultures but it’s a little thing that makes a big difference in Morocco.

-All too often I see tourists approach Moroccans with their guard up or even with a touch of hostility, perhaps because they are worried about being scammed in the first place.
+All too often I see tourists approach Moroccans with their guard up or even with a touch of hostility.
+Perhaps this is because they are worried about being scammed in the first place.
 There is no greeting – they just launch into what they want.
-In some cases, I think this causes offence and it rarely leads to positive interactions.

 No matter who I want to address, I always begin with “Salaam Alaikum” (“Peace Be Upon You”) and ask how the person is.
 It doesn’t really matter what language you use (English, French, Darija) – it’s the gesture that counts.

 I’d also recommend bringing positive energy, whether that’s by smiling or making a lighthearted joke.
 If my husband is anything to go by, Moroccans love to laugh and make playful jokes, even if they’ve just met someone.
-This is an easy way of showing that you want to interact as two humans, rather than as a “buyer” and a “seller”.

 I’m not saying that speaking the Moroccan love language will stop you from getting scammed altogether.
 But I think treating one another with kindness and respect can go a long way to forging connections that are mutually rewarding, respectful and memorable for all the right reasons.